MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 - please help
 ```

-Each section is identified by #\<intent name\> notation.
+Each section is identified by `#\<intent name\>` notation.
 Blank lines are skipped when parsing the file.

 ## Entity

 An [entity][3] represents detailed information that is relevant in an utterance.
-For example, in the utterance "Book a ticket to Paris", "Paris" is a location.
+For example, in the utterance _Book a ticket to Paris_, _Paris_ is a location.

 |Sample user utterance|entity|
 |--------------------------|----------|